Authenticate with access tokens

 Set up TLS/SSL certificates and HTTPS

-Communication between BigQuery Connector for SAP and the BigQuery API is secured by using TLS/SSL and HTTPS.
+Communication between BigQuery Connector for SAP and Google services is secured by using TLS/SSL and HTTPS.

 1. For connecting to Google services, follow the Google Trust Services advice.
 At a minimum, you must download all root CA certificates from the Google Trust Services repository.

-To ensure that you're using the latest trusted root CA certificates, we recommend that you update your system's root certificate store every six months.
+To make sure that you're using the latest trusted root CA certificates, we recommend that you update your system's root certificate store every six months.
 Google announces new and removed root CA certificates at Google Trust Services.
 For receiving automatic notifications, subscribe to the RSS feed on Google Trust Services.

 2. In the SAP GUI, use the STRUST transaction to import the root CA certificates into the SSL client SSL Client (Standard) PSE folder.